icub-tech-iit/documentation/docs/icub_firmware/firmwareupdater/firmwareupdater.md

 - Click on `Upload Application` and browse to the correct binary application file (official FW binaries are located at https://github.com/robotology/icub-firmware-build)
 - Click on `Set Def Boot eApplication`

+**TBD inserire img per upd eUpdater**

+### Operations on CAN boards
+Here are the main operations on the CAN based boards connected to ETH boards.

+#### Discover
+This allow you to discover all `CAN` boards connected to a selected `ETH` board

+- In a terminal type `FirmwareUpdater -a` (or `FirmwareUpdater --admin`)
+- Select the `ETH` driver in the devices list
+- Click on `Discover`
+- Select the `ETH` board under which you want discover `CAN` boards by checking its checkbox
+- Click on `Force ETH Maintenance`
+- Select the `ETH` board under which you want discover `CAN` boards by checking its checkbox
+- Click on `Discover`

+You should see all `CAN` boards connected to the slected `ETH` board.

+**TBD inserire img per CAN discover**

+#### Change CAN ID
+This allow you to change the ID to a `CAN` board connected to a selected `ETH` board

+- In a terminal type `FirmwareUpdater -a` (or `FirmwareUpdater --admin`)
+- Select the `ETH` driver in the devices list
+- Click on `Discover`
+- Select the `ETH` board under which you want discover `CAN` boards by checking its checkbox
+- Click on `Force ETH Maintenance`
+- Select the `ETH` board under which you want discover `CAN` boards by checking its checkbox
+- Click on `Discover`
+- Select the `CAM` board on which you want to change the ID
+- Click on `Chanhe CAN address`
+- Type the new ID (1-14) int the dialog box an hit OK

+You should see the new board `CAN` ID set.

+**TBD inserire img per CAN change ID**

+#### Upload CAN application
+This allow you to upload a new application to a `CAN` board connected to a selected `ETH` board

+- In a terminal type `FirmwareUpdater -a` (or `FirmwareUpdater --admin`)
+- Select the `ETH` driver in the devices list
+- Click on `Discover`
+- Select the `ETH` board under which you want discover `CAN` boards by checking its checkbox
+- Click on `Force ETH Maintenance`
+- Select the `ETH` board under which you want discover `CAN` boards by checking its checkbox
+- Click on `Discover`
+- Select the `CAM` board on which you want to upload the new application
+- Click on `Upload Application`
+- Browse to the wanted binary file (i.e. for a MTB4 board select this [file](https://github.com/robotology/icub-firmware-build/blob/master/CAN/mtb4/mtb4.hex))

+You should see the new application version set.

+**TBD inserire img per CAN upload app**

 ## Command Line Interface (CLI)
 `FirmwareUpdater` provides a CLI with a set of options to do operations via the command line.